 9. There seems to be huge scope for a small field, such as Film Studies, to build its own hand-crafted curated index of open access PhD theses.
 (Tip: look at WordPress for that, not Omeka.
 In my view Okema is not yet suitable for such tasks, having recently used it myself to build a catalogue of local natural history publications).

-10. Finally, I might note that it’s curious that there has apparently been so little PhD thesis activity on the topic since 1980, given the huge commercial and political interest in gas hydrates.
+10. Finally, I might note that it’s curious that there has apparently been so little PhD thesis activity on the topic since 1980, given the huge commercial and political interest in gas hydrates and methane release.
 It’s perhaps understandable that some exploration / energy sector theses would be commercially sensitive, and thus not available.
 But a comparison search of Summon suggests that’s only the case in a handful of theses.
 A search of OAIster for the super-wide search methane arctic also gives a mere 15 theses/dissertations in English, six of those being on prehistoric time periods.
 Given all the unknowns around frozen hydrates, including the environmental impacts, one would have expected to have discovered a wave of theses on frozen hydrates and the environmental interactions.
 Perhaps it is simply too expensive for grad students to travel to the permafrost Arctic for weeks of work, though there are said to be many grants available for anything related to global warming in the Arctic.
 Or do grad students in the field simply prefer to publish in group expedition reports and co-authored journal articles?
 Maybe my thinking is just too individualistic, since I come from the humanities, and I am not sufficiently in tune with the collectivised nature of modern science?
-Perhaps that’s so, but then that should not have prevented individual PhDs on hot topics such as: the geopolitical dimensions of arctic hydrates; world energy security futures; industrial extraction methods; international policy and treaties; or the ‘poster child’ use of permafrost hydrates in the rhetoric around global warming.
+Perhaps that’s so, but then that should not have prevented individual PhDs on hot topics such as: the geopolitical dimensions of Arctic hydrates; world energy security futures; industrial extraction methods; international policy and treaties; or the ‘poster child’ use of permafrost hydrates in the rhetoric around greenhouse warming and the so-called ‘methane bomb’ / ‘carbon bomb’.
 So I just note here the curious mismatch between the media coverage and the apparent lack of interest shown by graduate students.